PyEllips/pyElli/README.md

 This installs pyElli with the additional fitting capabilities and interactive widgets.
 If you don't want to have this functionality just drop the `[fitting]` in the end.

-To increase performance of the 4x4 Solver for anisotropic media, it is recommended to install PyTorch CPU package manually, as it is too heavy to include in the standard installation.
+To increase performance of the 4x4 Solver by a factor of 20, it is recommended to install PyTorch CPU package manually, as it is too heavy to include in the standard installation.
 Installation information can be found at the [PyTorch Website](https://pytorch.org/get-started/locally/).